phamphihungbk/tinny-docker/README.md

 - MySql
 - PHPMyAdmin
 - Automatically deploy on Digital Ocean with Terraform
-- Centralize log with Syslog-ng (upcoming)
+- Centralize log with Syslog-ng

 #### Folder Structure: